EnglishEN

 • Molecular composition

-Refrigerants play a crucial role in air conditioning systems by transferring heat from the evaporator to the condenser.
-The refrigerant undergoes two phase changes: in the evaporator, it changes from liquid to gas, and in the condenser from gas to liquid.
+Refrigerants play a crucial role in A/C systems by transporting heat from the evaporator to the condenser.
+In doing so, the refrigerant undergoes two phase changes: in the evaporator it changes from liquid to gas, and in the condenser from gas to liquid.
 This process ensures that the absorbed heat is effectively released to the outside air.

 In the automotive industry, different types of refrigerants are used, each with specific properties that determine the choice.
 Important factors include:

-• Environmental Effects: Impact on the environment, such as ozone depletion and greenhouse effect.
+• Environmental effects: Impact on the environment, such as ozone depletion and the greenhouse effect.

-• Regulation: Laws and regulations that restrict or prohibit the use of certain refrigerants.
+• Regulations: Laws and regulations that restrict or prohibit the use of certain refrigerants.

 GWP (Global Warming Potential):

-The GWP (Global Warming Potential) is established by scientific organizations like the IPCC, which use advanced climate models to calculate the impact of gases on global warming.
-The GWP measures the warming capacity of different gases compared to carbon dioxide (CO2), for which the GWP is set at 1.
-This helps in making environmentally friendly choices and limiting emissions of gases with high GWP.
+GWP (Global Warming Potential) is determined by scientific organizations such as the IPCC, which use advanced climate models to calculate the influence of gases on global warming.
+GWP measures the warming potential of different gases compared to carbon dioxide (CO₂), for which the GWP is set to 1.
+This helps in making environmentally friendly choices and limiting emissions of gases with a high GWP.

-The GWP indicates how much more warming a gas causes compared to CO2 over a period of 100 years.
-For example, the GWP of R12 is 10,900, meaning that one kilogram of R12 has the same warming effects as 10,900 kilograms of CO2.
-This is equivalent to the emissions of a gasoline car driving 68,000 km with a consumption of 15 kilometers per liter.
-The GWP of R744 is 1, as this refrigerant is equal to CO2 and therefore is compared to itself.
+GWP indicates how much more warming a gas causes compared to CO₂ over a period of 100 years.
+For example, the GWP of R12 is 10,900, which means that one kilogram of R12 has the same warming effects as 10,900 kilograms of CO₂.
+This corresponds to the emissions of a gasoline car driving 68,000 km with a fuel economy of 1 in 15.
+The GWP of R744 is 1, because this refrigerant is CO₂ and is therefore compared to itself.

-The following paragraph describes the most commonly used refrigerants in vehicles, where GWP has played an important role in the transition to newer refrigerants.
+In the next paragraph, the most commonly used refrigerants in vehicles are described, where GWP has played an important role in the switch to newer refrigerants.

 In the automotive sector, we currently find R134a, R1234yf, and the newer R744 refrigerant.
-R12 is mostly found in classic vehicles.
+We only encounter R12 at most in classic vehicles.

-• R12a0was once widely used in vehicle air conditioning systems.
-It’s a refrigerant composed of carbon atoms (C), chlorine atoms (Cl), and fluorine atoms (F), with the chemical formula CCl7f2F7f2.
-R12 belongs to the group of CFCs (chlorofluorocarbons), also known as CFC12.
-Due to its harmful effects on the ozone layer (GWP of 10,900), R12 has been banned since January 1, 1995.
+• R12 was widely used in vehicle air conditioning systems in the past.
+It is a refrigerant made up of carbon atoms (C), chlorine atoms (Cl), and fluorine atoms (F), with the chemical formula CCl₂F₂.
+R12 belongs to the group of CFCs (chlorofluorocarbons), also referred to as CFC12.
+Due to its harmful effect on the ozone layer (GWP of 10,900), R12 has been banned since January 1, 1995.

 • R134a was introduced in 1992 as a replacement for R12.
 This refrigerant contains HFCs (hydrofluorocarbons) and is less harmful to the environment.
 R134a contains no chlorine, making it a more environmentally friendly alternative.
-The formula of R134a is C7f2H7f2F7f4, and it is also known as HFC134a or tetrafluoroethane.
-The small letter ‘a’ in the name indicates variations in chemical structures with the same atomic composition.
-Although R134a does not deplete the ozone layer, it has a higher GWP (Global Warming Potential) value of 1430, meaning it has a significant greenhouse effect, although less harmful than R12.
+The formula of R134a is C₂H₂F₄, and it is also referred to as HFC134a or tetrafluoroethane.
+The lowercase letter ‘a’ in the name indicates variations in chemical structures with the same atomic composition.
+Although R134a does not damage the ozone layer, it has a higher GWP (Global Warming Potential) value of 1430.
+This means it has a significant greenhouse effect, although it is less harmful than R12.

-• R1234yf is a hydrofluoro-olefin (HFO) and has been replacing R134a since January 1, 2011.
-It has a much lower GWP value of 4, meaning that the greenhouse effect of R1234yf is about 300 times lower than that of R134a.
-Despite this lower GWP value, the greenhouse effect of R1234yf is still about four times higher than that of CO7f2 (R744).
-R1234yf is slightly flammable and its chemical formula is C7f3H7f2F7f4.
-It complies with the F-gas regulation, but the fire hazard is somewhat higher compared to other refrigerants.
+• R1234yf is a hydrofluoro-olefin (HFO) and has replaced R134a since January 1, 2011.
+It has a much lower GWP value of 4, which means the greenhouse effect of R1234yf is about 300 times lower than that of R134a.
+Despite this lower GWP value, the greenhouse effect of R1234yf is still about four times higher than that of CO₂ (R744).
+R1234yf is mildly flammable and its chemical formula is C₃H₂F₄.
+It complies with F-gases regulations, but the fire risk is slightly higher compared to other refrigerants.

-• R744 (CO7f2), better known as carbon dioxide (CO7f2), is an environmentally friendly refrigerant with a GWP value of only 1, making it an attractive alternative to other refrigerants such as R134a and R1234yf.
+• R744 (CO₂), better known as carbon dioxide (CO₂), is an environmentally friendly refrigerant with a GWP value of only 1, making it an attractive alternative to other refrigerants such as R134a and R1234yf.
 The molecular structure of R744 is much smaller than that of R1234yf.
-This refrigerant operates at high pressures up to 140 bar, requiring special system designs, as conventional systems are usually not suitable for such pressure levels.
-R744 has excellent thermodynamic properties, allowing it to efficiently transfer large amounts of heat with a small volume.
+This refrigerant operates at high pressures up to 140 bar, which requires special system designs, because conventional systems are usually not suitable for such pressure levels.
+R744 has excellent thermodynamic properties, allowing it to efficiently move large amounts of heat with a small volume.
 This results in compact and efficient systems.
-It is increasingly used in commercial and industrial cooling systems, as well as in vehicle air conditioning, but also in electric vehicles with a heat pump.
+It is increasingly used in commercial and industrial refrigeration systems, as well as in vehicle air conditioning, and also in electric vehicles with a heat pump.

-Internationally, refrigerants are designated with an “R,” standing for “Refrigerant.”
-The numbers following the “R” indicate the molecular composition of the refrigerant.
+Internationally, refrigerants are designated with an “R”, which stands for “Refrigerant”.
+The numbers after the “R” indicate the molecular composition of the refrigerant.
 The meaning of the numbers is as follows:

-1. The first number after the “R” indicates the number of carbon atoms minus one.
-If there is no first number, the number of carbon atoms is 1.
+1. The first digit after the “R” indicates the number of carbon atoms minus one.
+If there is no first digit, the number of carbon atoms is 1.

-2. The second number indicates the number of hydrogen atoms plus one.
+2. The second digit indicates the number of hydrogen atoms plus one.

-3. The third number indicates the number of fluorine atoms.
+3. The third digit indicates the number of fluorine atoms.

-Chlorine atoms are not mentioned in the R-code.
-Below are the molecular compositions of the four refrigerants encountered in vehicle technology.
+Chlorine atoms are not listed in the R code.
+Below, the molecular compositions of the four refrigerants that we encounter in automotive engineering are shown.

 R12:

-The chemical formula for R12 is CCl7f2F7f2, meaning the molecule consists of one carbon atom, no hydrogen atoms, two fluorine atoms, and two chlorine atoms.
-The chlorine atoms are not mentioned in the R-code but are part of the molecular structure.
+The chemical formula for R12 is CCl₂F₂, which means the molecule consists of one carbon atom, no hydrogen atoms, two fluorine atoms, and two chlorine atoms.
+The chlorine atoms are not listed in the R code, but they are part of the molecular structure.

-• First Digit (1): Indicates the number of carbon atoms minus one (C7f1 – 1 = 0).
-If there is no first digit, it means the number of carbon atoms is 1.
+• First digit (1): Indicates the number of carbon atoms minus one (C₁ – 1 = 0).
+If there is no first digit, this means the number of carbon atoms is 1.

 R134a:

-Chemical formula: C7f2H7f2F7f4, meaning the molecule consists of two carbon atoms, two hydrogen atoms, and four fluorine atoms.
+Chemical formula: C₂H₂F₄, which means the molecule consists of two carbon atoms, two hydrogen atoms, and four fluorine atoms.
 This refrigerant contains no chlorine atoms.

 • a: Indicates the specific isomer of tetrafluoroethane, namely 1,1,1,2-tetrafluoroethane